EzzioGreggio/Ezzi0Toolkit/README.md

-# EzzioToolkit
+# EzzioToolkit - !!NOTE: THIS TOOL WILL BE RELEASED WITH THE OFFICIAL 1.2 VERSION!!
 A simple toolkit that contain some tool's you can use with your linux terminal.

 Latest Version released: NONE

-#NOTE!
-THIS TOOL WILL BE RELEASED WITH THE OFFICIAL 1.2 VERSION.

 # Version's list: